Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 Eventually , a parent pom will emerge but not at first.

 ## Maven vs Gradle
-While I have used both maven by its very design is a constrained, sometimes inflexible build system out of the box However that by its very nature makes debugging problems straight forward and predictable, and hence its choice.
+While I have used both, maven by its very design is a constrained, sometimes inflexible build system out of the box.
+However, that inflexibility by its very nature makes debugging problems straight forward and predictable, and hence its choice.

 # Apress Source Code